roschwarz/hydi/README.md

 chrom	pos	strand	SRR2074675	SRR2074675	SRR2074676	SRR2074676	SRR2074679	SRR2074679	SRR2074680	SRR2074680
 chr1	608564	+	40	37	23	17	31	28	19	12
 ```
+Should counts be unavailable for a sample, e.g. when a specific C is not covered by one of the sequencing runs, the value `NA` may be used.
 Running examples are provided with the code.

 ## Output data